florisvlasveld/vea/README.md

 > - “Vea, remind me to be diplomatic in the meeting with John.”
 > - “Vea, include a summary of the [[Monthly Report]].”

-🪄 This is a powerful way to tailor your daily brief without changing any code.
+This is a powerful way to tailor your daily brief without changing any code.

 ## Slack Integration

-To include relevant messages from Slack in your daily brief, you'll need to create and install a Slack App that can access channel history.
+To include relevant messages from Slack in your daily briefing, you'll need to create and install a Slack App that can access channel history.

 ### 1. Create a Slack App